asukakenji/go/generator/STORY.md

 ```

 The `xrange()` function returns a closure that takes a `consumer`
-(which could also be a closure, or a function reference) as parameter.
+(which could also be a closure or a function reference) as a parameter.
 The `for`-loop is "hard-wired" for every invocation
 (`begin` and `end` could be different, though),
 but what to do with the result `i` is determined by the `consumer` supplied.